William Ernest Johnson: Economics

-Johnson also wrote three papers on economics.
+Johnson wrote three papers on economics.
 The first two, both published in the Cambridge Economic Club, being 1891's "Exchange and Distribution" and 1894's "On Certain Questions Connected with Demand" (the latter being co-written with C. P. Langer).
+Of ‘The Pure Theory of Utility Curves’ (1913) Baumol & Goldfeld (who reprinted all three papers with brief commentary) said it was "a considerable advance in the development of utility theory".
+Joseph Schumpeter described it as an "important paper [that] contains several results that should secure for its author a place in any history of our science”.

-‘The Pure Theory of Utility Curves’ (1913) was an important paper, representing "a considerable advance in the development of utility theory".
-Prior to the latter he would also write fourteen entries for the first edition of R. H. Inglis Palgrave's Dictionary of Political Economy (1894–1899).
-He was also of particular influence on John Maynard Keynes (and had been a colleague of his father John Neville Keynes).
+He wrote fourteen entries for the first edition of R. H. Inglis Palgrave's Dictionary of Political Economy (1894–1899), mostly on economic method.
+He also lectured on mathematical economics from 1905–1922.
+He was of particular influence on John Maynard Keynes and had been a colleague of his father John Neville Keynes.